jtramm/openmc_offloading_builder/README.md

 - small: runs a small test problem
 - validate: runs a small test problem and checks for correctness
 - performance: runs a large test problem and reports performance

+## What the `build_llvm.sh` script does

+In the event that you do not have LLVM Clang installed (or your install was was not built with OpenMP offloading support) this script will allow you to compile LLVM from source with the needed build options.

+The script contains some notes regarding a few areas you'll need to edit to update install locations for your system.

+The script also contains info on what environment variables need to be set to add LLVM to your environment, along with an example modulefile.